 “Libra is a global cryptocurrency built on blockchain to promote financial inclusion.
 Libra is digital, mobile, stable, fast, cheap and secure”.
 An organization independent of Facebook would oversee Libra.
-CaLibra, the mobile wallet to hold Libra, would be integrated in all the apps owned by Facebook like WhatsApp, Instagram, and others.
-Transactions done with Libra would be same as PayPal or any other medium available today.
+CaLibra, the mobile wallet to hold Libra, would be integrated in all the apps owned by Facebook such as WhatsApp, Instagram, and others.
+Transactions done with Libra would be the same as PayPal or any other medium available today.

 Issues With Libra

 Like the concerns and question marks accompanying any major announcement, troubles arose for Mark Zuckerberg’s Libra initiative.
 In the first week of October, PayPal become the first to step out of the Libra association.
-The reasons for withdrawal are not known yet. eBay, Stripe and Mastercard followed PayPal by leaving Libra Association.
+The reasons for its withdrawal are not known yet. eBay, Stripe and Mastercard followed PayPal by leaving Libra Association.